 Bean bag door stop

 - Poly fill

-- Poly pellets* (you could also use beans or rice, but the pellets make it easy to throw in the wash!)
+- Filler -You can use glass beads, poly pellets, or chopped up fabric scraps and poly-fill. (you could also use beans or rice, but the pellets make it easy to throw in the wash!)

 - 1/4 yard of canvas or home dec weight fabric

 1- Cut two 8.5″ squares (I used this quilt ruler* to make it super easy!
 Sew them together on three sides with 1/4″ seam allowance.
 Press the seams open.

 2- Open up the squares and match the middle seams together, this will form the new shape.

 3- Sew the new seam, leaving a small gap about 2 inches wide.
 Be sure to take a few stitches forward/backwards at the start and stop of each side.
 Use an iron and press the seam allowance (that fabric inside your stitching line, that you can see the pretty side of) out, including the gap.

 4-Trim off the corners, making sure not to clip through the stitching.